freqtrade/freqtrade/docs/data-download.md

 You can use a relative timerange (`--days 20`) or an absolute starting point (`--timerange 20200101-`).
 For incremental downloads, the relative approach should be used.

 !!!
 Tip "Tip: Updating existing data"
-    If you already have backtesting data available in your data-directory and would like to refresh this data up to today, use `--days xx` with a number slightly higher than the missing number of days.
+    If you already have backtesting data available in your data-directory and would like to refresh this data up to today, do not use `--days` or `--timerange` parameters.
 Freqtrade will keep the available data and only download the missing data.
-    Be careful though: If the number is too small (which would result in a few missing days), the whole dataset will be removed and only xx days will be downloaded.
+    If you are updating existing data after inserting new pairs that you have no data for, use `--new-pairs-days xx` parameter.
+Specified number of days will be downloaded for new pairs while old pairs will be updated with missing data only.
+    If you use `--days xx` parameter alone - data for specified number of days will be downloaded for _all_ pairs.
+Be careful, if specified number of days is smaller than gap between now and last downloaded candle - freqtrade will delete all existing data to avoid gaps in candle data.

 ### Usage